DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/2-KEYNOA-CA-Expertise-Level.png) -->

-2. Choose 'Internal CA'.
+2. Choose 'KEYNOA CA'.
 Give a unique CA name to identify it later.
 Click 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/3-KEYNOA-CA-Choose-CA-Type.png)

-3. Internal CA properties can be set here.
+3. KEYNOA CA properties can be set here.
 The 'Root  CA TTL' and 'Intermediate CA TTL' determine the validity time of the CA, which can be adapted to the use case.
 The chosen 'Algorithm' determines the cryptographic algorithm of the key pair used to sign the application certificates.
 Click 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/4-KEYNOA-CA-Set-CA-Properties.png)